waqasbinhamed/waqasbinhamed.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Welcome to my portfolio!
-I'm a seasoned Data Scientist, with a graduate degree in mathematics and almost 2 years of professional experience.
-My experiences range from developing machine learning and AI algorithms, architecturing cloud infrastructures to creating insightful dashboards.
+I'm a seasoned Data Scientist, with a graduate degree in mathematics and 2 years of professional experience.
+My experiences range from developing machine learning algorithms, architecturing cloud infrastructures to creating insightful dashboards.
 Check out my work or get in touch - I'd love to connect!

 Currently working on extending my master's research project and publishing a conference paper.